 The researchers also suggested that the supplement reduced harmful cholesterol levels.
 The mechanism behind these findings, and whether it involves chlorophyll, is currently unknown.

 While chlorophyllin has been used since the 1940s to neutralize certain odors, studies are outdated and show mixed results.

 As for claims about chlorophyllin reducing bad breath, there’s little evidence to support it.

 Natural chlorophyll and chlorophyllin aren’t known to be toxic.
 But there are some possible side effects, including:

 - green, yellow, or black stool, which can be mistaken for gastrointestinal bleeding

 - itching or burning, when applied topically

 Chlorophyll supplements aren’t regulated, and their doses vary.
-Consult with your doctor to decide whether or not you need them, and what dosage is right for you.
+Consult with your doctor to decide whether you need them and what dosage is right for you.

 Some people incorporate chlorophyll into their diets by adding a liquid form to recipes.
 You can also add the powder form into water, juice, or sauces.